-(i) At the start of the optimization process, the given initial point or guess (\mathbf{p}^0) is considered as the current position for the first iteration.
-In the process of optimization, in the k^{th} iteration, the current position and step length are denoted by \mathbf{p}^{k-1} and Δ^k , respectively.

-- (ii) The HJ method, in the k^{th} iteration, explores the parameter space by shifting the current position (\mathbf{p}^{k-1}) by a step length (Δ^k) along a variable's coordinate axis in both negative and positive directions.
+- 1 At the start of the optimisation process, the given initial point or guess (\mathbf{p}^0) is considered as the current position for the first iteration.
+In the process of optimisation, in the k^{th} iteration, the current position and step length are denoted by \mathbf{p}^{k-1} and Δ^k , respectively. - 2 The HJ method, in the k^{th} iteration, explores the parameter space by shifting the current position (\mathbf{p}^{k-1}) by a step length (Δ^k) along a variable's coordinate axis in both negative and positive directions.
 At the shifted positions, the objective function values are evaluated.
 If a shift by step length gives a superior result of objective function, the current position (\mathbf{p}^{k-1}) is updated by step length to occupy the new position (\mathbf{p}^k) .
-This process is repeated for all direction axes. - (iii) In the step (ii), if improvement in objective function value is recorded, step (ii) is repeated for the next iteration with the same step length. - (iv) In case of no improvement or inferior result, the current position is not updated (or current position itself becomes new position for the next iteration).
+This process is repeated for all direction axes.

+- 3 In Step 2, if improvement in objective function value is recorded, Step 2 is repeated for the next iteration with the same step length. - In case of no improvement or inferior result, the current position is not updated (or current position itself becomes new position for the next iteration).
 The HJ method, at this stage, reduces the step length ($\Delta^k = \mathbf{p}^k \mathbf{p}^{k-1}$) of k^{th} iteration by a predefined factor (r{HJ}) to calculate the step length of the next iteration.
-The factor (r{HJ}) used for reduction of step length should be close and lesser than one for exhaustive exploration and smooth transitioning through the parameter space. - (v) The above three steps are repeated in succession till an improvement in the value of the objective function is found below a certain threshold.
+The factor (r{HJ}) used for reduction of step length should be close and lesser than one for exhaustive exploration and smooth transitioning through the parameter space. - 5 The above three steps are repeated in succession till an improvement in the value of the objective function is found below a certain threshold.
 Moreover, the algorithm is also terminated intermediately if the maximum allowable number of iterations is reached.

-For the flight duration minimization, the step length vectors (Δ^1) for three variables are calculated by dividing the range of individual variables by the population size.
-The following sections implement the suggested two-step procedure for the simulated AOI.
-After implementing the method for the simulated AOI, the two-step procedure is applied on an actual test site.
+For the flight duration minimisation, the step length vectors (Δ^1) for three variables are calculated by dividing the range of individual variables by the population size.
+The following sections implement the suggested two-step procedure for the simulated AOI in sequential manner, i.e., the results obtained by GA are refined by HJ method which is a classical pattern search method.
+The algorithm of the two-step procedure, which is precisely used in this paper, is shown below by pseudo code.